dalgard/meteor-viewmodel/README.md

 });
 ```

+When a viewmodel is created on a template – either implicitly or explicitly – existing Blaze helpers on the template become properties of the viewmodel.
+However, they preserve their their normal context and arguments when called.

 The viewmodel of a template instance may be accessed inside lifetime hooks, helpers, and events, through the `viewmodel` property on the template instance:

 ```js